delphicrypto/delphicrypto.github.io/wiki/index.md

 order: 1
 ---

-Welcome to the Ozeki Inc Knowledge Base.
+Welcome to the **Ozeki Knowledge Base**.
 Here you will find our collection of articles and podcasts where we distill and simplify the latest and most important scientific advances in various technical fields.

 <h1 class="page-heading">Pages</h1>